-When a student is accepted at the university, he/she will be advised by a trained advisor who will guide the student academically and discuss matters relating to his/her academic program.
+When a student is accepted at the university, he/she will meet with an advisor who will guide the student academically and discuss matters relating to his/her academic program.

 2. What do I need to bring to an advising session?

-If you are a transfer student, you should bring all information concerning courses currently being taken which do not appear on your SHSU transcript (which can be accessed through Sam Web).
+If you are a transfer student, you should bring all information concerning courses currently being taken as well as all courses already completed for your other institution(s).
 If you are a beginning student, you should make sure all your preliminary entrance tests are on file with the Undergraduate Admissions office and check your SHSU e-mail BEFORE you come to your advising meeting.
 We cannot advise and clear you if the proper test scores are not posted to your permanent SHSU transcript and should you be lacking test scores, you will be notified via SHSU e-mail.

 3. How long does an advising session last?

 The first advising session may last anywhere from 20-30 minutes, depending on the questions asked and the information desired.
-Usually students are shown a degree plan for their proposed major; the degree plan's structure is explained so the student can use it as a reference.
+Usually, students are shown a degree plan for their proposed major and the degree plan's structure is explained so the student can use it as a reference.
 Students are encouraged to bring in an updated degree plan with them at each advising session and familiarize themselves with Degree Works.

 4. What is the core curriculum and how many classes are required for completion?

 The core curriculum, mandated by the Texas Coordinating Board, consists of 42 hours of college-level courses which must be completed along with requirements for the student's chosen major and minor (if applicable).
-The core curriculum consists of six hours of English composition (English 1301 and 1302), three hours of mathematics (course determined by major), eight hours of lab science (choices), three hours of fine arts (choices), three hours of humanities (sophomore English or philosophy choices), three hours of cultural studies (choices), six hours of American history (History 1301 and 1302), six hours of political science (Political Science 2331 and choice), three hours of behavioral science (choices), three hours of communication OR language, philosophy, and cultural studies (choices), and a one hour required coures (KINE 2115, NGLI 1101, or ECON 1100).
+The core curriculum consists of six hours of English composition (English 1301 and 1302), three hours of mathematics (course determined by major), eight hours of lab science (choices), three hours of language, philosophy, and cultural studies (choices), three hours of creative arts (choices), six hours of American history (History 1301 and 1302), six hours of political science (Political Science 2305 and 2306), three hours of social and behavioral science (choices), three hours of communication OR language, philosophy, and cultural studies (choices), and a one hour required coures (KINE 2115, NGLI 1101, or ECON 1100).